What is Hair Tissue Mineral Analysis?

-- The lab and consultation reports include basic short-term (2-3 months) dietary and supplement recommendations.
-Retesting is recommended after 2 or 3 months.
+- The lab and consultation reports include basic short-term (generally 3 months) dietary and supplement recommendations.
+Retesting is recommended after about 3 months.

 One hour consultation, written summary (delivered by email), email support for 3 months following consultation.
-(You will also pay the lab fee directly to TEI when you submit your sample.)
+You will also pay the lab fee directly to Trace Elements International (TEI) when you submit your sample.